 Once this development process is complete, here comes what we call ‘search process’; an algorithmic mechanic process that makes the video searchable against certain terms and keywords.

 What Happens When You Play a Video?

 We generally assume that when we click on the “play” button; YouTube goes and brings that video to us.
 This was entirely correct roughly a decade ago.
 In the past, a user’s “play” click was followed by downloading of the video, but that was interruptive.
-A slower internet or server would break the process or cause constant buffering, which would ultimately disturb the user experience.
+A slower internet or server would break the processor cause constant buffering, which would ultimately disturb the user experience.

 YouTube engineers came with a solution to this, and named it as “SlicedBread”.
 It is a metaphor that means to break down the video into a different piece and laying down the track for ‘train’ (read user) when the engine reaches there.
 Once a slice has been served, the process reads the next best process to be laid down.

 This learning process is dubbed as ‘Adaptive Bitrate’, which simply means that the type of your next video-slice can change because your internet speed and bandwidth is changing.
 When you click “Play”, YouTube makes some analysis – what’s the users’ screen size, internet speed or how much he has already downloaded.
 If things are perfect, it brings a high resolution (1080p) for you.
 However, in case your bandwidth has constrained due to another download on your device, YouTube will automatically adjust the type of the next video slice and brings a low-resolution copy.
-This ensures that user does not get disturbed, and his/her video does not lead to buffering.
+This ensures that the user does not get disturbed, and his/her video does not lead to buffering.